opentransact/opentransact/opentransact.md

 {:/nomarkdown}

-##Status of Document
+# Status of Document

 This document is in draft and reflects the current designs from the OpenTransact mailing list.

-## Introduction
+# Introduction

-The goal is to develop an extremly simple low level standard for transfering an amount of an asset from one account to another.
+The goal is to develop a very simple low level standard for transferring an amount of an asset from one account to another.

 Most payment systems and existing standards use the messaging paradigm for historical reasons.
 OpenTransact specifically rejects the message paradigm and prefers the restful resource approach as used on the web with URL's and HTTP at it's core.